 Lowest possible latency + on-device: Moshi.
 200ms, runs on a single GPU or iPhone 15 Pro, open-source.
 Limited to English and 7B reasoning, but nothing else matches the speed.

-Best voice quality + LLM flexibility: Inworld S2S. #1 ranked TTS with access to 200+ LLMs through a single pipeline.
+Best voice quality + LLM flexibility: Inworld Realtime API. #1 ranked TTS with access to hundreds of LLMs through a single pipeline.
 You pay 200-400ms more latency for full control over every component.

-Fastest cloud S2S with strong reasoning: GPT-4o Realtime API. ~320ms with GPT-4o's full reasoning capabilities.
-Accept the vendor lock-in and limited voice customization.
+Fastest cloud speech-to-speech with strong reasoning: OpenAI Realtime API. ~320ms with OpenAI's full reasoning capabilities.
+Accept the vendor lock-in and the limitation to 9 voices.

 Multimodal (voice + vision): Gemini Live.
 The only production S2S system that processes images and audio simultaneously.
 Essential for AR/VR and camera-based applications.